 The study of 5,047,089 individuals treated at 550 hospitals in the United States found that 104 (18.9%) hospitals used advanced EHRs.
 Patients treated in hospitals with advanced EHRs cost, on average, $731, or 9.66%, less than patients admitted to hospitals without advanced EHRs, after controlling for patient and hospital characteristics.

-Despite the findings, the researchers noted that EHR implementation came with a hefty upfront cost, and that hospitals may not find a proper return of investment if they do not use EHRs well.
+Despite the findings, the researchers noted that EHR implementation came with a hefty upfront cost and that hospitals may not find a proper return on investment if they do not use EHRs well.
 However, providers that employ effective and cost-saving practices, can benefit from the savings.

 EHRs Creating Positive Patient Experiences